Licensure and Endorsements

-Depending on the educational background of the prospective teacher, the coursework requirements will vary between 11-24 semester credit hours.
+Depending on the educational background of the prospective teacher, the coursework requirements will vary as outlined below.
 Before registering for the coursework, it is necessary to meet with the Program Coordinator of the Career & Technical Teacher Education Department to further discuss the CTTE program, admissions, and other requirements.

 Undergraduate: 24.0 Credit Hour Undergraduate Program